tayyabtahir143/Openshift-UPI-Installation/README.md

 ---
-*Important: Openshift installation depend on these 2 dns records, they should be redirected to haproxy and haproxy should redirect them to all master nodes.
+## Important: Openshift installation depend on these 2 dns records, they should be redirected to haproxy and haproxy should redirect them to all master nodes.
 * api-int.ocp4.tayyabtahir.com
 * api.ocp4.tayyabtahir.com

-These records are mandatory, other all records are optional but better to have them as well.
+These records are mandatory, all other records are optional, but better to have them as well.

 ---